Chino-chan/Reddit_Post_Scheduler/README.md

 2. **Install PRAW Library**:

 This tool uses PRAW to interact with Reddit.
-After installing Python, you have to open the "Windows Command Prompt" (Windows search -> Command Prompt)
+After installing Python, you have to open the "Windows Command Prompt"

 Then run the following  command to install using pip: